Kinovarobotics/kinova-movo/movo_pc_setup/README.md

 ```
 movostop
 ```
-Stops the upstart service on movo2 that runs the ROS software on the robot at startup
+Stops the systemd service on movo2 that runs the ROS software on the robot at startup

 ```
 movostart
 ```
-Starts the upstart service on movo2 that runs the ROS software on the robot
+Starts the systemd service on movo2 that runs the ROS software on the robot

 ```
 movochk
 ```
-Tails the last 30 lines of the upstart logfile to print out what you would normally see from launching a file
+Tails the journalctl log of the movo-core service.
+It shows the log as if you would have launched it in the foreground from a terminal.

 ```
 sws